sdorra/airline/Migrating.md

     @Option(name = { "--examples" }, arity = 1)
     @BashCompletion(behaviour = CompletionBehaviour.FILES)
     private String example;

+## Restriction factories

+In Airline 2.0 restriction factories had to be explicitly registered with the `RestrictionRegistry`, Airline 2.1 moves to using `ServiceLoader` for discovery of restriction factories.
+While factories may still be explicitly registered they can now also be specified in the following files:

+- `META-INF/services/com.github.rvesse.airline.restrictions.factories.OptionRestrictionFactory`
+- `META-INF/services/com.github.rvesse.airline.restrictions.factories.ArgumentsRestrictionFactory`

+Note that if you want to use this mechanism and intend to use the Maven shade plugin or similar to build a single JAR you must ensure that you preserve the built-in services files from the `airline` module as otherwise the built-in restriction annotations will not be honoured.

 # Migrating to Airline 2 from Airline 1